+Economically it usually makes sense to buy a home with a pool rather than add a pool.
 Pool homes come in many different price ranges.
-Pool homes in Long Beach, Lakewood, and surrounding communities start at about $500,000 and go up to $6 million or more.
+Pool homes in Long Beach, Lakewood, and surrounding communities start at about $600,000 and go up to $6 million or more.

 Cost of a Pool Versus Value of a Pool

 Want to add a pool to your existing home?
-While adding a pool doesn’t necessarily increase your home’s value, it can have a positive impact if you live in a higher end neighborhood and most of your neighbors have pools and if your yard is large enough to accommodate a pool and still have some yard left over for play or gardening.
+While adding a pool doesn’t necessarily increase your home’s value, it can have a positive impact if you live in a higher-end neighborhood and most of your neighbors have pools and if your yard is large enough to accommodate a pool and still have some yard left over for play or gardening.

 The price for a standard pool starts at about $30,000.
 When you add in details like safety fences, waterfalls, lighting, landscaping, heating, and perhaps a spa, you could easily approach $100,000 or more.
 Costs will also depend on the type of pool you choose.
 Gunite is the most popular in-ground pool material.
-It is a mixture of cement and sand, which can be poured into almost shape.
+It is a mixture of cement and sand, which can be poured into almost any shape.
 It has replaced concrete pools as the sought-after standard.

 Adding a pool could increase your annual property taxes but won’t necessarily add to your home’s selling price so try to keep your total building cost between 10% and 15% of what you paid for your home so you don’t invest too much in an amenity that won’t pay you back.
 You’ll need to get permits for your pool and the work can take 45-60 days after you have your permits.